Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: kgem

-TransH~\cite{Wang2014} is an extension of TransE that specifically addresses the limitations of TransE in modeling 1-N, N-1, and N-M relations.
+\textbf{TransH} TransH~\cite{Wang2014} is an extension of TransE that specifically addresses the limitations of TransE in modeling 1-N, N-1, and N-M relations.
 In TransH, each relation is represented by a hyperplane, or more specifically a normal vector of this hyperplane , and a vector that lies in the hyperplane.
-To compute the plausibility of a triple , the head embedding \textbf{h} $\in \mathbb{R}^d$ and the tail embedding \textbf{t} $\in \mathbb{R}^d$ are first projected onto the relation-specific hyperplane:
+To compute the plausibility of a triple , the head embedding \textbf{h} $\in \mathbb{R}^d$ and the tail embedding \textbf{t} $\in \mathbb{R}^d$ are first projected onto the relation-specific hyperplane: $\mathbf{h}_{r} = \mathbf{h} - \mathbf{w}_{r}^\top \mathbf{h} \mathbf{w}_r$ and $\textbf{t}_{r} = \textbf{t} - \textbf{w}_{r}^\top \textbf{t} \textbf{w}_r$.
+Then, the projected embeddings are used to compute the score for the triple :